What is Hasta Yoga (Hand Yoga)?

 Common Practices

-- Gesture of Knowledge - Jnana Mudra: The thumb and index finger touch.
+- Gesture of Knowledge - Jnana Mudra: Thumb and index finger touch, symbolizing wisdom.

-- Gesture of Life Force - Prana Mudra: The ring and little fingers touch the thumb.
+- Gesture of Life Force - Prana Mudra: Ring and little fingers touch the thumb, enhancing vitality.

-- Downward-Flowing Energy Seal - Apana Mudra: The middle and ring fingers touch the thumb.
+- Downward-Flowing Energy Seal - Apana Mudra: Middle and ring fingers touch the thumb, supporting digestion and detoxification.

-- Gesture of the Sun - Surya Mudra: The ring finger touches the base of thumb as the thumb folds over the ring finger.
+- Gesture of the Sun - Surya Mudra: Ring finger touches the base of the thumb, boosting metabolism.

-Common Poses: Easy Pose (Sukhasana), Mountain Pose (Tadasana), Warrior II (Virabhadrasana II), Lotus Pose (Padmasana)
+Easy Pose (Sukhasana), Mountain Pose (Tadasana), Warrior II (Virabhadrasana II), and Lotus Pose (Padmasana)

 Hasta Yoga Suitability